Top Features of a LendingKart working capital loan

 We sanction loans with a tenure varying between 1 and 36 months, for easy & convenient repayment.

-One-time processing fee of 2%, no other hidden costs or charges.
+One-time processing fee of 2 to 3%, no other hidden costs or charges.

 Monthly or bi-weekly instalments available for your convenience.